timotejroiko/tiny-discord/docs/WebsocketShard.md

 # WebsocketShard

-A barebones gateway shard to receive real-time events from discord.
+A bare-bones gateway shard to receive real-time events from discord.

-Supports all gateway features including etf encoding and zlib compression, and also provides an identify hook for controlling login queues (ie: sharding / clustering / etc).
+Supports all gateway features including etf encoding and zlib compression and also provides an identify-hook for controlling login queues (i.e.: sharding / clustering / etc.).

-Shard-specific gateway command rate limits are accounted for and requests will be rejected before they are sent if hit.
+Shard-specific gateway command rate limits are accounted for and requests will be rejected before they are sent if the limit is reached.

-Automatic reconnection is done for resume requests, network issues and all resumable close codes.
-Unresumable close codes like "invalid intents" must be handled by the user (see the `close` event).
+Automatic reconnection is done for resumes, network issues and all resumable close codes.
+Non-resumable close codes like "invalid intents" must be handled by the user (see the `close` event).
 If your network goes completely offline, the shard will enter offline mode and automatically attempt to reconnect every 10 seconds forever.
-Manually calling the `close` or `connect` methods while in offline mode will disable it and stop the reconnect loop.
+Manually calling the `close` or `connect` methods while in offline mode will disable it and stop the loop.

 &nbsp;